- Overview

 Kilimanjaro is the highest mountain in Africa and the highest single free-standing mountain above sea level in the world: 5,895 metres (19,341 ft).
 This snow-capped peak of Africa is a dormant volcano.

-Kilimanjaro requires minimum of 6 nights 7 days on the Mountain and a day in Arusha post the trek, so 7 nights in Africa minus travelling.
+Kilimanjaro requires minimum of 6 nights 7 days on the mountain and a day in Arusha post the trek, so 7 nights in Africa minus travelling.

-You can also add 2 days of safari (highly recommended if you’ve come all the way) to your itinerary, taking the total time required to 9 days
+You can also add 2 days of African safari (highly recommended if you’ve come all the way) to your itinerary, taking the total time required to 9 days

 How are we making your experience better?